sky-lounge/docs/content/plaform-engineers/blueprint-profiles.md

 ### Managing blueprint profiles

 Blueprint profiles must be stored in a repository named `skylounge-library`.
-Blueprint profiles are configured in `/blueprints/profiles.yml`.
+Blueprint profiles are configured in `/profiles` directory.
 The library repository must be registered with SkyLounge.
-The `profiles.yml` specifies all blueprint profiles for the organization.
+Each profile resides in its own file.
+The filename minus `.yml` is used as the label (ex. `webapp` is the label for the profile in `webapp.yml`).

 Labels can be used to select blueprints as well as job and step definitions.
 Additionally, blueprint profiles can be used to provide configuration values for parameters at the blueprint, workflow, job, or step level.
 Labels used in blueprint profiles are arbitrary strings and can be any value.